bethanyxwu/ipen5810/README.md

 This project aims to analyze a dataset of employee reviews of employers on Glassdoor, using natural language processing (NLP) and machine learning methods to preprocess text data, classify topics in reviews, and explore the correlation between these topics and income-related indicators. sex.

 * Installation guide
-To run the code for this project, you need to install the following Python libraries: numpy; pandas; sklearn; matplotlib; seaborn; htk; gensim
+To run the code for this project, you need to install the following Python libraries: numpy; pandas; sklearn; matplotlib; seaborn; nltk; gensim
 Missing libraries can be installed using the pip install command.

 * How to run the code